 Many students are confused by the term “work study”.
 Work study is not a loan, it is not a grant, and it is not given to the student all at once.
 In fact, the Federal work study program refers specifically to an employer's ability to subsidize a student's wage.

 Benefits for Student and Employer.
 The Federal work study program is a federally funded program created to promote greater access to employment.
 A student’s eligibility for the program is based on financial need, and determined by the Financial Aid Office.
-At Grand Valley, the Federal Government pays 70% of the student's wage, making it easier for a student to find the right job.
+At Grand Valley, the Federal Government pays 70% of the student's wages, making it easier for a student to find the right job.
 The employer covers the remainder of the student's wages and all fringe costs associated with the position.

 Eligibility for Federal work study does not mean that a student will automatically receive the dollar amount listed on his or her financial aid award letter.
 A student must find a job and will receive their work study award in biweekly paychecks based on hourly wage and hours worked per week.
 Students are eligible to earn up to the amount listed in their financial aid award letters during the academic year.
 Students' earnings are NOT applied to their bill as a credit.